 The Compensation Committee continuously strives to make improvements to our executive compensation policies.
-Below is a summary of what we do and what we don't do with respect to executive compensation, the totality of which the Committee and the Board believe aligns with the long-term interests of our shareholders as well as with today's commonly accepted best practices in the market.
+Below is a summary of what we do and what we do not do with respect to executive compensation, the totality of which the Committee and the Board believe aligns with the long-term interests of our shareholders as well as with today's commonly accepted best practices in the market.

-WHAT WE DO WHAT WE DON'T DO Balanced performance metrics (financial, operations, customer satisfaction) Align performance metrics with management and shareholder interests Prudent goal setting aligned with Strategic Plan Majority of the CEO's annual compensation is variable based on performance Significant stock ownership and holding policy Executive compensation recovery policy Double-trigger change of control provisions Provide tax gross ups of any kind Allow hedging, pledging or short sale transactions in Company stock Encourage unreasonable risk taking Grant equity awards discounted at values below 100% fair market value Single-trigger change of control provisions Provide excessive executive prerequisites Allow new entrants into the SERP (closed in 2018)
+WHAT WE DO

+- Apply balanced performance metrics (financial, operations, customer satisfaction) - Align performance metrics with management and shareholder interests - Practice prudent goal setting aligned with Strategic Plan - Ensure a majority of the CEO's annual compensation is variable based on performance - Enforce significant stock ownership and holding policy - Adopted executive compensation recovery policy - Allow only double-trigger change of control provisions - Monitor pay equity across the Company

+WHAT WE DON'T DO

+- Provide tax gross ups of any kind - Allow hedging, pledging or short sale transactions in Company stock - Encourage unreasonable risk taking - Grant equity awards discounted at values below 100% fair market value - Allow Single-trigger change of control provisions - Provide excessive executive prerequisites - Allow new entrants into the SERP (the SERP was closed in 2018)